The finest wedding photography at the Black & White Picture Place

 The earliest charter connected with the nunnery we know of dates from about the year 1150, though it is known the nuns were in Chester before that date, possibly at another site.
 It says:

-This grant of land, free from toll and tax, was soon followed by others, including an area across the river at Handbridge known as Geffreis' Halgh (sloping ground) which is thought to be the areas now ocupied by the cemetery and Edgar's Field.
+This grant of land, free from toll and tax, was soon followed by others, including an area across the river at Handbridge known as Geffreis' Halgh (or 'sloping ground') which is thought to be the areas now ocupied by the Overleigh Cemetery and Edgar's Field.

-Around the year 1160, two seperate charters brought St. Mary's a large amount of land in Christleton, not far from Chester.
-Despite this, less than 100 years later, in 1253, the financial state of the nunnery was at such a low ebb that the Prioress, Lady Alice de la Hey, petitioned Queen Eleanor, wife of Henry III, giving a pitiable account of their condition.
+Around the year 1160, two separate charters brought St. Mary's a large amount of land in Christleton, a village not far from Chester.
+Despite this, less than 100 years later, in 1253, the financial state of the nunnery was at such a low ebb that the Prioress, Lady Alice de la Hey, petitioned Queen Eleanor ('Eleanor of Provence'), wife of Henry III, giving a pitiable account of their condition.
 She stated that they were "So greatly reduced as to be compelled every day to beg for their food abroad- slight as even that was."

 As a result, gifts were freely showered upon the nunnery, and it became possessed of great wealth and power, owning property in most of the streets of Chester as well as land in Cheshire, Lancashire and even as far as South Wales.